Netfreak21/Manageme2/Readme.md

   <div class="pull-left"><img src="https://github.com/Netfreak21/Manageme2/blob/master/json.jpeg" height=500 width =500></div>

-*Besides these features,using firebase authentication services and firebase database services helps us to make transactions of data and user information easy secure and fast and a user friendly User Interface helps to easily handle and hide up the complications in the application and provides to user a timetable management app with features that might be very useful in day-to-day life.*
+*Besides these features,using firebase authentication services and firebase database services helps us to make transactions of data and user information easy secure and fast .And a user friendly User Interface helps to easily handle and hide up the complications in the application and provides to user a timetable management app with features that might be very useful in day-to-day life.*